AdamEssenmacher/MemoryToolkit.Maui/README.md

 ## Installation
 This is still an early project and I'm iterating on it a lot (especially AutoDisconnectHandler).
 I'll publish a nuget when it's more stable.
 Until then, clone the repo and check back often :)

-## Using GCMonitoredApplication for automatic instrumentation
+## Using GCMonitoredApplication for automatic leak detection instrumentation

 The toolkit includes an Application subclass `GCMonitoredApplication`, which is used to get instrument automatic leak detection.
 This library will probably move away from an Application base class in the future, but for now it's a holdover from earlier iterations where monitoring relied on monitoring for navigation events.